galiciaabraham/BlueShelves-IoT/README.md

 - Abraham Galicia (Project Lead)
 - Thandokuhle Simelane
+- Julio Reyes

 # Quotes

 - Abraham Galicia: "Our cause is never more in danger than when a human, no longer desiring, but still intending, to do our Enemy's will, looks round upon a universe from which every trace of Him seems to have vanished, and asks why he has been forsaken, and still obeys." -C.S Lewis, The Screwtape Letters.

 - Thandokuhle Simelane: “Give me a place to stand, and I will move the Earth.” by Archimedes.

+- Julio Reyes: "We do not think ourselves into new ways of living, we live ourselves into new ways of thinking." by Richard Rohr.